-In a bowl mix the flour with the salt.
-Add the mascarpone cheese, olive oil, yeast and start mixing while adding the warm water.
+- In second bowl mix flour with salt.
+Add mascarpone cheese, olive oil, yeast and start mixing while adding warm water.

-Stir in all the water, knead the dough for about 10 minutes by hand until it becomes very elastic.
-Put it in a bowl brushed with oil, cover the bowl with a plastic wrap and put asside in a warm place for 2 hours or until the dough have doubled the volume.
+- Stir in all the water, knead the dough for about 10 minutes by hand until it becomes very elastic.
+Put it in a bowl brushed with oil, cover the bowl with a plastic wrap and put asside in a warm place for 2 hours or until the dough doubles the volume.

 lot of love.
 B.